Capella Island

-Capella Island is a 230-acre (0.93 km2) uninhabited island that is owned by the United States Virgin Islands.
+Capella Island is a 230-acre (0.93 km2) uninhabited island and diving spot that is owned by the United States Virgin Islands.
 It is located about 2 miles (4 km) south of the island of St. Thomas.
 It is adjacent to Buck Island, home of Buck Island National Wildlife Refuge, about twice the size of Capella.
+The two islands are separated by a minor channel.
 Together Capella, Buck, and associated islets are sometimes referred to as the Capella Islands.